SamyPesse/betty/README.md

 ### What Betty can do?

-##### One phone number for your all your organization
+##### One phone number for all your organization

 Betty is running on top of one or more phone numbers that represent your organization.

 ##### Forward call to available team members

-When calling this number, Betty will forward the call to an available team member.
+When receiving a call, Betty will forward it to an available team member.

 ##### Forward text messages to team members

-When receiving an SMS, Betty will forward it to all your team members, first team member to answer will start a session with this caller.
+Like calls, when receiving an SMS, Betty will forward it to all of your team members, the first one to answer will start a session with this caller.

-##### Makes it easy for your employee to pass phone calls from the company
+##### Makes it easy for your employee to pass phone calls from the organization

-When a team member is contacting Betty, he/she can ask to start a call, Betty will dial the number and forward the call to you.
+When a team member is calling Betty, he/she can ask to be put in touch with a specific number, Betty will dial the number and forward the call to you.

-This also works for text messages, simply text Betty with somthing like `Please call +140145170479 for me` or `Text +140145170479`.
+This also works for text messages, simply text Betty with `Call +140145170479` or `Text +140145170479`.

-##### Phone or SMS accessible directory for your team member
+##### Phone directory for your team members

-A team member can also contact Betty to get access to th organization directory (by phone call or sms), example: just text Betty with: `What is Aaron's phone number?`.
+A team member can also contact Betty to get access to the organization directory (using phone call or sms).
+For example, just text Betty with: `What is Aaron's phone number?`.

-##### Let you manager everything from your browser
+##### Let you do everything right from your web-browser

 Betty is providing a nice dashboard to manage calls, messages and voicemail.
-You can pass calls and send sms right from your browser.
+You can pass calls and send SMS right from your browser.

 ### The Receptionists Team

 ![Team](https://github.com/SamyPesse/betty/blob/master/public/images/team.png?raw=true)

-Betty can be configured to use another profile (voice, language, sentencesm etc.).
-Change your receiptionist by changing the `PROFILE` environment variable (see below).
+Betty can be configured to use another profile (voice, language, sentences, etc.).
+Change your receptionist by changing the `PROFILE` environment variable (see below).

 | ID          | Name | Voice | Language | Personality |
 | ----------- | ---- | ----- | -------- | ----------- |